NorskRegnesentral/weak-supervision-for-NER/README.md

 # Weak supervision for NER

-Source code associated with the paper "Named Entity Recognition without Labelled Data: a Weak Supervision Approach]" submitted to ACL 2020.
+Source code associated with the paper "Named Entity Recognition without Labelled Data: a Weak Supervision Approach" submitted to ACL 2020.

 ## Requirements: